edwardasilva/edwardasilva/README.md

 # Edward Silva

-BS Electrical Engineering student at Colorado School of Mines with a Minor in Computer Science, focusing on controls and signal processing.
+MS Electrical Engineering student at Colorado School of Mines with a , focusing on controls and signal processing.

 ## Contact